1988 Memorial Cup: Hull Olympiques

 The Hull Olympiques represented the Quebec Major Junior Hockey League at the 1988 Memorial Cup.
 The Olympiques finished the 1987–88 regular season with the top record in the league, as they were 43-23-4, earning 90 points, and winning the Jean Rougeau Trophy for their accomplishment.
 Hull led the QMJHL in scoring, as the club recorded 383 goals.
 Defensively, the Olympiques ranked second, as they allowed 293 goals.
 In the post-season, the Olympiques defeated the Granby Bisons four games to one in the Lebel Division semi-finals.
 In the division finals, the Olympiques were able to get past the Laval Titan in seven games, earning a berth into the President's Cup final.
-In the final round, the Olympiques defeated the Drummondville Voltigeurs in another seven game series, winning the league championship and earning a berth into the 1988 Memorial Cup.
+In the final round, the Olympiques defeated the Drummondville Voltigeurs in another seven-game series, winning the league championship and earning a berth into the 1988 Memorial Cup.

 Hull's high powered offense was led by Marc Saumier, who scored 52 goals and 166 points in 59 games to lead the team in scoring, and finishing third overall in the league for points.
 He was awarded the Michel Briere Trophy as QMJHL MVP after his outstanding season.
 In the post-season, Saumier led the league with 17 goals and 48 points in 19 games, winning the Guy Lafleur Trophy as QMJHL Playoff MVP.
-Martin Gelinas scored 63 goals and 131 points in 65 games, and was awarded the Michel Bergeron Trophy as QMJHL Offensive Rookie of the Year.
+Martin Gélinas scored 63 goals and 131 points in 65 games, and was awarded the Michel Bergeron Trophy as QMJHL Offensive Rookie of the Year.
 Following the season, Gelinas was selected by the Los Angeles Kings in the first round, seventh overall, at the 1988 NHL Entry Draft.
-Benoit Brunet, a Montreal Canadiens prospect, scored 54 goals and 143 points in 62 games, while Kelly Nester scored 40 goals and 100 points in 68 games, giving the Olympiques four 100+ point scorers.
+Benoît Brunet, a Montreal Canadiens prospect, scored 54 goals and 143 points in 62 games, while Kelly Nester scored 40 goals and 100 points in 68 games, giving the Olympiques four 100+ point scorers.
 On defense, Herbert Hohenberger led the club with 21 goals and 60 points in 60 games.
-During the season, Hull acquired Boston Bruins prospect Stephane Quintal in a trade with the Granby Bisons.
+During the season, Hull acquired Boston Bruins prospect Stéphane Quintal in a trade with the Granby Bisons.
 In 15 games with the Olympiques, Quintal scored six goals and 15 points.
 In goal, the club was led by Jason Glickman, who posted a 31-15-4 with a 3.76 GAA in 55 games.

 The 1988 Memorial Cup was the second time in team history that the Olympiques qualified for the tournament.
 At the 1986 Memorial Cup, Hull lost to the Guelph Platers in the final game.